dairycultist/Platformer-GBA/README.md

 # MyWifeCreeperChan

-this mod ain't gonna be uploaded to modrinth or nothin cuz it's gonna be raunchy
+Indecent mod that adds girlfriends with huge breasts that bounce, are passive, they can be fed to increase breast size (3 different stages), and some other interactions like milking.

-Mod that adds girlfriends with huge breasts that bounce, are passive, they can be fed to increase breast size (3 different stages), and some other interactions.
+no modrinth upload u get this off my website or u cry

 references (not mine):